 Often when you see pictures of Trabzon they show you a picture of the nearby beautiful landscapes of the Uzungol mountain village.
 Uzungol means long lake in Turkish.
 This picturesque village is located in a valley between high mountain peaks and famous for its stunning scenery.

 It looks a little like the Switzerland of Turkey.
 You will find many cafes and restaurants with absolutely breathtaking views.
 The temperature can be chilly at night, but in summer visiting Uzungol is a great escape from the sweltering heat in Turkey.
+Check this Uzungol travel guide for more tips on where to go.

 Not that I didn’t like Trabzon, but the best thing to do in Trabzon is to visit Uzungol, which is 100km (62 miles) east of the city.
 It takes about 2 hours in a car.